breadthe/folio/ROADMAP.md

 # Roadmap / wishlist

 #### Layout
-- Find a way to pin left nav and make content scroll independently
+- Pin left nav and let content area independently
 - Pin the title/hero/menu/toolbar to the top of each page
 - (NICE TO HAVE) Collapse left nav down to icons only.
 Put an arrow "<<" button pinned to the bottom of the nav that collapses/expands the menu.
 - (IF ABOVE) Tooltips for icons in collapsed nav